Module 2

 AI Transparency Under the EU AI Act

-This module tests your understanding of when and how AI use must be disclosed.
-Here are the rules you’ll need:
+When and how AI use must be disclosed.
+The rules you’ll need:

 Article 50(1) — Chatbot Disclosure

-When a person interacts with an AI system, they must be informed they are interacting with AI — at the point of interaction, not buried in terms and conditions.
-This applies to chatbots, virtual assistants, and any AI that a user might mistake for a human.
+When a person interacts with AI, they must be told — at the point of interaction, not buried in T&Cs.
+Covers chatbots and any AI a user might mistake for a human.

 Article 50(2) — AI-Generated Content

-Content generated or substantially modified by AI must be labelled as artificially generated.
-Publishing AI-written blog posts, marketing copy, or reports without disclosure violates this obligation.
-Human review does NOT remove the disclosure requirement.
+AI-generated content must be labelled as artificially generated.
+Human review does NOT remove the requirement.

 Article 99 — Penalties

-Providing misleading information about AI use to authorities: up to €7.5M or 1% of annual turnover.
+Misleading authorities about AI use: up to €7.5M or 1% of turnover.
 The fine isn’t for using AI — it’s for hiding it.

 Key Principle